ORDER YOUR BIRTH CERTIFICATE ONLINE

 The Real ID does not impact your ability to drive, vote, or purchase items that require identification.
 The Real ID is necessary to enter a power plant, access federal facilities, visit military bases or board commercial flights.

-As of January 2021, all US states are already compliant, while some US overseas territories have received an extension.
-The alternative to a Real ID are a U.S. passport or a U.S. passport card.
+As of September 2020 every state is REAL ID-compliant.
+The alternative to a REAL ID are a U.S. passport or a U.S. passport card.

 This is also the case for most US overseas territories.
 However, at present, American Samoa is still yet to be fully Real ID compliant